aimanesmimah/building-a-facebook-powered-web-app-using-nodejs-react-redux/README.md

 database
 -----
-The app implements the api of monogodb database and mongoose to persist user model data
+The app implements the api of mongodb database and mongoose to persist user model data

 make sure that you have mongodb installed as well as configured in accordance with the configuration of the user model in the app before running the server

 facebook test
 -----
-the facebook app is still working in the development mode
+the facebook app is still in the development mode

 so if you want to connect your own facebook account for testing you should provide me with your user account so that I add you as a tester